Branded Animations

 PROLOGUE FILMS, 2003

-Kyle Cooper and I looked at several ‘Word’ prints, drawings and paintings from Ed Ruscha’s collection, They Called Her Styrene, as typographic inspiration for this dramatic trailer.
-We chose audio from a courtroom scene featuring Al Pacino, and highlighted words that would resonate with the theme of the series.
+This was one of the first projects produced by Kyle Cooper’s Prologue studio.
+Kyle Cooper and I drew typographic inspiration from Ed Ruscha’s collection They Called Her Styrene, reviewing several word prints, drawings, and paintings.
+We selected audio from a courtroom scene featuring Al Pacino and highlighted words that would resonate with the series’ dramatic theme.

 HP YOU